-Auditors A student who is regularly enrolled at the University may apply to attend classes without credit as a regular auditor.
-The student must obtain the written permission of the instructor, write "audit" in the place of "credit hours" on the advisement and registration form, and pay a fee equivalent to the tuition rate.
+Auditors (Regular) A student who is regularly enrolled at the University may apply to attend classes without credit as a regular auditor.
 The auditor's participation in class will be as restricted or as extensive as the instructor shall indicate to the student.
+A regular auditor may make application to audit a course provided she or he: